100% SATISFACTION GUARANTEE

 Spelling variations of this family name include: MacDaniel, MacDaniell, MacDanell and others.

-First found in County Antrim, where they held a family seat from early times.
+First found in County Antrim (Irish: Aontroim) located in the province of Ulster in present day Northern Ireland, where they held a family seat from early times.

 This web page shows only a small excerpt of our McDaniel research.
 Another 281 words(20 lines of text) are included under the topic Early McDaniel History in all our PDF Extended History products.

 More information is included under the topic Early McDaniel Notables in all our PDF Extended History products.